-This is another one of those dishes that is ridiculously easy to make once you have assembled the ingredients – in this case only two: brie and summer truffles.
-You’ll need a little bit of equipment, but chances are that you already have them, or a reasonable facsimile, in your kitchen drawers.
+This is another one of those dishes that is ridiculously easy to make once you have assembled the ingredients – in this case only two: brie and truffles.
+You’ll need a little bit of equipment, but chances are that you already have them, or a reasonable substitute, in your kitchen drawers.
 Making truffled brie is easy; the hard part is waiting a week to eat it!

 - 1 wedge or wheel of good quality Brie, about 8 oz

 - 1 medium summer truffle or other fresh truffles, about 1 oz